 What are my options when I no longer wish to continue storing my embryos?

-You must complete a consent form indicating your wishes for the future disposition of your embryos if you no longer wish to continue storage of your embryos.
+You must complete a Consent to Discontinue Storage of Embryos form indicating your wishes for the future disposition of your embryos if you no longer wish to continue storage of your embryos.
 This consent should be signed by both partners and the signatures must be witnessed.
 Your witness must also sign and date the document.
+Only the originally signed document will be accepted by the clinic.
+Please do not FAX or email scanned copies of the consent form.
 Couples can choose only one of the following options:

 Destroyed – the embryos will be destroyed in the IVF lab after receipt of your consent.
 You will be notified by mail after the destruction.
 It is important to inform the clinic of any change in address or contact information.

 Donated for use by an infertile couple – you will be contacted by mail with information describing your participation in the Embryo Donation program.
 Donors are required to complete a detailed family history form, undergo blood tests to screen for infectious diseases and have a consultation with one of our counsellors prior to donation of their embryos.
 The consultation with a counsellor is usually done by telephone.
 A current mailing address needs to be maintained with the clinic.
 The following criteria are requirements for couples wishing to donate their embryos:

 1. female partner must be 37 years or younger at the time of egg retrieval

 2. fertilization of the eggs must not have been done with intracytoplasmic sperm insertion (ICSI) (unless it was done for antisperm antibodies, previous vasectomy or failed fertilization).

 Research – Embryos may be eligible for use in research.
 Research often involves trying to answer a question through experimentation.
 Research on embryos can only be done with explicit consent.
 If future laws prohibit such use of embryos, or if too many embryos are already designated for such use as determined by the RFP, the excess embryos may be discarded.